art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 ### Run with default parameters

-For demonstration of proteome annotation mode we took *Enterobacteria phage P2* [NC_001895.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_001895.1/) that is also known to be a member of the community of listed test set of phages based on our analysis of all phages.
+For demonstration of proteome annotation mode we took *Enterobacteria phage P2* [NC_001895.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_001895.1/) that is also known to be a member of the community of listed test set of phages based on our analysis of all phages (and which actually contains *old/tin* and *Z/fun*).
 In this mode mandatory arguments are `-gff <gff_path>` - path to gff file (again, pharokka/prokka annotated) of your query proteome and `-db <db_path>` - path to a database.
 Optionally you can specify output folder name using `-o <folder_name>` parameter.
 ```sh
 ilund4u proteome -gff  ilund4u_data/guide/NC_001895.1.gff \